LambdAurora/AurorasDecorations/wiki/amethyst_lantern.md

 They emit some purple particles while placed.

 In addition to the cosmetic part of this lantern, the Amethyst Lantern will cancel natural mob spawning in a 32 blocks radius in all directions around it.
-They will also fasten the curing of zombie villagers if near one.
+They will also speed up the curing of zombie villagers if near one.

 ![Amethyst Lantern](../images/amethyst_lantern.png)